John Norton (Mohawk chief): Early life

 John Norton was likely born in Scotland in the early 1760s to a Scottish mother and an English father of Cherokee descent.
 The elder Norton, born in Keowee, had been saved as a boy by British soldiers, after they burned his home village of Keowee during the Anglo-Cherokee War.
 They took him back to England, where he was raised in an English family and given the surname Norton.
 He is believed to have married a Scottish woman, and they had a son known as John Norton.

 The younger Norton began to serve as an apprentice to a printer, but ran away to join the army.
 He was assigned to Scotland, where he married.
 Next he was stationed in Ireland, where there were numerous Scots and border English immigrants, forming the Anglo-Irish ethnic group.
 In 1785 he was assigned to Lower Canada (modern-day Quebec) after the conclusion of the American Revolutionary War.

-While stationed with his regiment at Niagara (Upper Canada) in 1787, Norton deserted the army and was discharged.
+While stationed with his regiment at Niagara (Upper Canada) in 1787, Norton deserted the army but was subsequently pardoned and formally discharged.
 For a time, he taught at the Mohawk settlement of Tyendinaga on the Bay of Quinte, west of Kingston, Ontario.
 In 1791 he traveled through the Ohio Valley of the United States as a trader, establishing many contacts.

-During this time, Norton became increasingly involved with the Iroquois of the Six Nations of the Grand River reserve.
+During this time, Norton became increasingly involved with the Haudenosaunee of the Six Nations of the Grand River reserve.
 In 1794, he returned to Fort Niagara, where he served as an interpreter for the British Indian department.
 He became known to Joseph Brant, the prominent Mohawk Nation leader, who became his mentor.
 While in his early 30s, Norton was adopted into a Mohawk family and clan, with Brant serving as his adoptive uncle.

 Norton was given the Mohawk name of Teyoninhokarawen (roughly translated as "open door") to mark this passage.
 He settled in the Grand River reserve in Ontario.
-There he married Catherine, a First Nations woman from one of the six Iroquois nations.
+There he married Catherine, a First Nations woman from one of the six Haudenosaunee nations.

 Before the Canada (Constitutional) Act of 1791, on the authority of the Haldimand Proclamation, John Norton acted as interpreter in the transaction of farm land granted to 10 recipients.